dtempx/syphonx-core/devnotes.md

 ## Debug in browser
-1. Open the developer console in any browser by hitting F12
+1. Open the developer console in any browser by hitting F12.
-2. Type `syphonx=` and paste the contents of file `dist/iife/syphonx-jquery.js` into the console, this assigns the library to a function named `syphonx`
+2. Type `syphonx=` and paste the contents of file `dist/iife/syphonx-jquery.js` into the console.
+This assigns the library to a variable named `syphonx`.
     > Tip: Add a `debugger` statement anywhere in the code if you need to debug the library
-3. Type `template=` and paste the contents of a template file into the console, this assigns a template to a variable named `template`
+3. Type `template=` and paste the contents of a template file into the console.
+This assigns a template to a variable named `template`.
-4. Type `result = await syphonx(template)` into the console to run the template
+4. Type `result = await syphonx(template)` into the console to run the template.

 To see additional diagnostic output, run the following and then run `result = await syphonx({ ...template, debug: true })`
 ```javascript